slightlynybbled/tol-stack/docs/source/usage.rst

    from tol_stack import Part, StackPath

 For the moment, assume that the distribution of the part variance is normal.
-We will discuss other distributions that may commonly be encountered in manufacturing processes in another section.
+We will discuss other :ref:`distributions` that may commonly be encountered in manufacturing processes in another section.
 We create each ``Part`` with the nominal dimensions and with some tolerance value.

 .. code-block:: python